Brightspace/github-assignment-uploader/README.md

 python3 deploy.py --remove-stack

 # Spy on the CloudWatch logs as they come in (for debugging purposes).
+# Output the serverless template and quit (dry mode).
+python3 deploy.py -d
+# View the logs
 serverless logs -f probot -t
 ```